SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 The **"Programming Basics"** course ends with a **practical exam**.
 It includes **6** problems, for which you will have **4 hours**, to solve. **Each** of the exam problems will **cover** one of the **topics** studied in the course.
 The themes of the problems are as follows:

-- Problem with simple calculations \(no conditions\)
+- problem with simple calculations \(no conditions\)
-- Problem with simple condition
+- problem with simple condition
-- Problem with more complex conditions
+- problem with more complex conditions
-- Problem with a simple loop
+- problem with a simple loop
-- Problem with nested loops (drawing a figure on the console)
+- problem with nested loops (drawing a figure on the console)
-- Problem with nested loops and more complex logic
+- problem with nested loops and more complex logic

 ## The Online Evaluation System (Judge)